woll-an/robotics-explained/content/transformation.md

 \end{bmatrix}
 $$

 The robot with one moving joint has a degree of freedom of one.
-This means, if we choose the value of one of the three degrees of freedom of the two-dimensional space, the other ones are fixed.
+This means we can choose only the value of one of the three degrees of freedom of the two-dimensional space, the other ones are fixed.
 If we want to move e.g. to y = 0.33 m, x has to be 0 and the orientation has to be 0.5 pi rad.
 If we want a rotation of 0.5 rad, x has to be 0.28 m and y has to be 0.16 m.
+We are not able to move e.g. to y=0.33 and x=0.1.

 We are now able to compute every point the end-effector can reach by moving the first joint.
 But these points lie all in a circle around the base point, which is not very useful for a robot.
 We want to be able to reach every point with an arbitrary rotation of the end-effector.

-Let's look at what happens if you only move the second joint.
+Let's look at what happens if we only move the second joint.
 The tip of the end-effector rotates now around this joint.
 We can therefore use a similar rotation matrix as the one for the first joint.
 But additional to this rotation, we have a translation of the center of this point by $[0.15m, 0]^T$.
 How can we now compute the position of the end-effector?
-We can use a *transformation matrix* which combines rotation and translation in a single $3 x 3$ matrix.
+We can use a *transformation matrix* which combines rotation and translation in a single 3x3 matrix.
 It consists of the rotation matrix, the translation vector and $[0,0,1]$ in the last row.
 The last row seems to be unnecessary, but you will see soon, that it comes very handy!

-$$
-T(x,y,\phi)
-= \begin{bmatrix}
-cos(\phi) & - sin(\phi) & x \\
-sin(\phi) & cos(\phi) & y \\
-0 & 0 & 1
-\end{bmatrix}
-$$

-We can now compute the position of the end-effector by multiplying it with the transformation matrix.

 $$
 T(x,y,\phi)